liannegray/liannegray/README.md

 <h2 align="center">Hello there.. <a href="https://www.gautamkrishnar.com/"><img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="5%"></a></h2>

-I'm a Data Analyst who specialises in visualisation.
-This is the place where I'm blowing the dust off the parts of my brain that figured out how to make browser-based games out of PHP and MySQL in the _00s_
+This is the place where I'm working to blow the dust off the parts of my brain that figured out how to make browser-based games using PHP and MySQL in the 00s.

 - 🔭 &nbsp;I’m currently working on
 - 🌱 &nbsp;I’m currently learning JSON,
-- 💬 &nbsp;Ask me about anything related to Javascript/Typescript/Python or Angular/React/Express/Flask
+- 💬 &nbsp;Ask me about anything related to data visualisation, strategy and analysis

 - 👨‍💻 &nbsp;Read more about my projects at [liannegray.com](https://liannegray.com)